thefalc/instabread-codelab-sample/README.md

 alert(JSON.stringify(response));
 ```

-### Testing the account sign up
+### Test the account sign up

 1. From the same terminal that you exported the **SERVICE_ACCOUNT_KEY** variable, enter the following command:
 ```shell
 npm run dev
 ```
-1. Navigate to **http://localhost:3000** in your browser.
+2. Navigate to **http://localhost:3000** in your browser.
-1. Click the **Sign Up** button.
+3. Click the **Sign Up** button.
-1. FComplete all fields in the form.
-There’s currently no client-side form validation, so make sure you fill in everything.
+4. Complete all fields in the form.
+There's currently no client-side form validation, so make sure you fill in everything.
-1. Click **Create Account**.
+5. Click **Create Account**.
 Once the call is complete, an alert message displays, like the example shown below, containing the JSON response from the API.

 <p align="center">
   <img src="images/instabread-json-alert.png" width="300" />
 </p>

-1. Return to the vault schema page in Skyflow Studio to view the newly created record.
+6. Return to the vault schema page in Skyflow Studio to view the newly created record.
 You may need to refresh the table if you were already in the schema view.

 ### Saving the tokenized data